starlinglab/integrity-backend/README.md

 Most importantly, you will need to provide:
 * `CLAIM_TOOL_PATH`: A path to a fully working `claim_tool` binary.
 The server should have permissions to execute it, and it should be correctly configured with its keys.
 * `IMAGES_DIR`: A path to a directory to store images.
 The server will need write access to this directory.
 This will be the persistent storage for the received images with their attestations.
+* `ISCN_SERVER`: The instance of the ISCN server to send registration requests to.
+Typically, this will be `http://localhost:3000` if you are using the sample server at https://github.com/likecoin/iscn-js/tree/master/sample/server in its default configuration.

 ## Development